pragdigi/sp-graph-integration/aadclient/README.md

 ## graph-calls

-Using Azure Active Auth - http client to access data from Microsoft Graph
+Calling Data from Azure AD Protect API using httpclient Calling Data from Graph API using httpclient